Use Blackboard Forms for Unit Evaluation

 Start of Term Blackboard Course Checklist

-The structure of my unit follows the Faculty template.
+The structure of my course follows the faculty template.

 Why?
 This ensures that all units include the minimum required content, and that their layouts are easy to navigate and consistent across all the units that a student is taking.